- Image 1 of 2

-GAUHATI, India – At least 12 people were killed and 15 others injured Friday after rebels opened fire in a crowded market in Assam state in India's remote northeast, officials said.
+GAUHATI, India – Officials say that at least 12 people have been killed and 15 others injured after rebels opened fire in a crowded market in Assam state in India's remote northeast.

-Six rebels arrived in a motorized rickshaw and fired automatic weapons and lobbed grenades in the crowded market in Balajan, an area just outside the town of Kokrajhar in western Assam, said top local police official L.R.
-Bishnoi.
+Top local police official L.R.
+Bishnoi said that six rebels fired automatic weapons and lobbed grenades Friday in the market in Balajan, an area just outside the town of Kokrajhar in western Assam.

-He said that one gunman was killed by security forces and troops were pursuing five others who fled.
+Bishnoi says one gunman was killed by security forces and troops are pursuing five others who fled.
 Several homes and shops were badly damaged in the attack.

-Police blamed a faction of the National Democratic Front of Bodoland for the attack.
-The group has been fighting for an independent homeland for the region's Bodo tribespeople for decades.
-The Bodos are an indigenous tribe in Assam, making up 10 percent of the state's 33 million people.
+Police blame a faction of the National Democratic Front of Bodoland for the attack.
+The group is seeking an independent homeland for the region's Bodo tribespeople.